Hong Kong woman jailed for six years for abusing Indonesian maid

-HONG KONG (Reuters) - A Hong Kong mother of two who punched her maids, beat them with mops and threatened to kill their relatives was jailed for six years on Friday in a case that triggered outrage and exposed the plight of millions of domestic helpers across Asia.
+HONG KONG, Feb 27 (Reuters) - A Hong Kong mother of two who punched her maids, beat them with mops and threatened to kill their relatives was jailed for six years on Friday in a case that triggered outrage and exposed the plight of millions of domestic helpers across Asia.

 Former beautician Law Wan-tung, 44, looked stunned as the sentence was passed after being found guilty of 18 of 20 abuse charges.
 She was also ordered to pay a fine of HK$15,000 ($1,934).